cos-data-science/.github/profile/README.md

 > Every Wednesday, typically in the afternoon (Eastern)

 ### So what happens if I submit something on a Thursday and need it for the following Tuesday?
-> Likely nothing.
-We understand that "emergencies" happen and will do our best to work with you when something urgent and unexpected falls on your plate, but we will generally be unable to accommodate requests with deadlines less than two weeks from the date of submission.
+> We understand that "emergencies" happen and will do our best to work with you when something urgent and unexpected falls on your plate, but we will generally be unable to accommodate requests with deadlines less than two weeks from the date of submission.

 ### What happens in these weekly request review meetings?
 > These review (a.k.a "backlog grooming") meetings are when data science: